UniversalDevicesInc-PG3/udi-poly-Airthings-Consumer/README.md

 ## Requirements

 This supports consumer devices from <a href="https://www.airthings.com/">Airthings</a>.
-Currently it has only been tested with a Wave Plus device, but is currently built in a generic way to support any sensor.
+It has only been tested with a Wave Plus device, but is currently built in a generic way to support any sensor.
 But, if that sensor doesn't support everything the Wave Plus does then you will see those drivers with empty values.
 I will work on resolving this withough requiring customizing the interface for each device.

 ## Using this Node Server